 First we describe how the CIT method (4) is implemented in the R package R/cit (18).
 The methodology of the CIT is as follows.
 Assume an exposure x is instrumented by a SNP g, and the exposure x causes an outcome y, as described above.
 The following tests are then performed:

-H0:cov(g,x)=0;H1:cov(g,x)≠0; the SNP associates with the exposure

 H0:cov(g,y)=0;H1:cov(g,y)≠0; the SNP associates with the outcome

+H0:cov(g,x|y)=0;H1:cov(g,x|y)≠0; the SNP associates with the exposure conditional on the outcome

-H0:cov(x,y)=0;H1:cov(x,y)≠0; the exposure associates with the outcome
+H0:cov(x,y|g)=0;H1:cov(x,y|g)≠0; the exposure associates with the outcome conditional on the SNP

-H0:cov(g,y-y)≠0;H1:cov(g,y-y)=0; the SNP is independent of the outcome when the outcome is adjusted for the exposure
+H0:cov(g,y|x)≠0;H1:cov(g,y|x)=0; the SNP is independent of the outcome conditional on the exposure

-where y-y=y-αg+βgx is the residual of y after adjusting for x, where x is assumed to mediate the association between the SNP and the outcome.
-The 4th condition is formulated as an equivalence testing problem that is estimated using simulations, comparing the estimate against from the data against empirically obtained estimates for simulated variables where the independence model is true (full details are given in (4)).
+The term in the 4th test can be rewritten as a cov(g,y|x)=cov(g,y-y) where y-y=y-αg+βgx is the residual of y after adjusting for x, and x is assumed to mediate the association between the SNP and the outcome.
+The condition in the 4th test is formulated as an equivalence testing problem that is estimated using simulations, comparing the estimate from the data against empirically obtained estimates for simulated variables where the independence model is true (full details are given in (4)).
 We note here that this approach is liable to fail, even when there is a true causal relationship, when confounders of the exposure and outcome are present, as these will induce collider bias.

 If all four tests reject the null hypothesis then it is inferred that x causes y.
 The CIT measures the strength of causality by generating an omnibus p-value, pCIT, which is simply the largest (least extreme) p-value of the four tests, the intuition being that causal inference is only as strong as the weakest link in the chain of tests.